BarbzCodez/BarbzCodez/README.md

     ---
     ```

-6. Change the `Your Name's CV` to your name or an appropriate title for your resume.
+6. Change the `Your Name's CV` to your name.

 If done successfully, you should see `index.md` with your resume in it on your left bar: